This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in United States.

 The role of the bankruptcy court: Although the debtor (in cases under chapters 9, 11 and 15) or the trustee (in cases under chapters 7, 12 and 13) is generally responsible for undertaking a significant amount of the work in a bankruptcy case, the bankruptcy court: (i) presides over and manages each bankruptcy case; (ii) acts as the final arbiter in contested matters; (iii) resolves disputes; and (iv) handles other issues.

 Stakeholders: Subject to the bankruptcy protections afforded to debtors under the Code, creditors and other stakeholders are interested parties in bankruptcy cases, and they may pursue their legal or equitable rights in the proceedings, subject in all instances to the provisions of section 362 of the Code regarding the automatic stay.
 The Code also authorizes the appointment of official committees of unsecured creditors and other types of official committees (e.g., equity, retirees) in chapter 9 and 11 bankruptcy cases.

 State-level insolvency procedures: Although the Code is the primary insolvency approach used by businesses and consumers in the U.S., most states have also adopted certain, limited legal insolvency frameworks (e.g., assignment for the benefit of creditors and receiverships).

 How do creditors and other stakeholders rank on an insolvency of a debtor?
-Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities)?
-Could the claims of any class of creditor be subordinated (e.g. equitable subordination)?
+Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities, DIP financing)?
+Could the claims of any class of creditor be subordinated (e.g. recognition of subordination agreement)?

 The Code establishes the priority to be accorded to different types of claims.
 The priority of the claim will determine the holder’s rights in the proceedings, including the holder’s rights to a distribution.
 The priorities in a bankruptcy case are generally the following: